Study Guide for The Great Gatsby

 His house had never seemed so enormous to me as it did that night when we hunted through the great rooms for cigarettes.
 We pushed aside curtains that were like pavilions, and felt over innumerable feet of dark wall for electric light switches--once I tumbled with a sort of splash upon the keys of a ghostly piano.
 There was an inexplicable amount of dust everywhere, and the rooms were musty, as though they hadn't been aired for many days.
 I found the humidor on an unfamiliar table, with two stale, dry cigarettes inside.
 Throwing open the French windows of the drawing-room, we sat smoking out into the darkness.
 (154-55)

-Now that his relationship with Daisy is over, now that "'Jay Gatsby' had broken up like glass against Tom's hard malice" (155), Jay Gatz can tell the story of his youth with Dan Cody and his original courtship of Daisy.
-Why did he fall in love with her?
-How did he deceive himself?
+Now that his relationship with Daisy is over, now that "'Jay Gatsby' had broken up like glass against Tom's hard malice" (155), James Gatz can tell the story of his original courtship of Daisy in Louisville five years before.
+What was their 'first love' really like?

+When they met again, two days later, it was Gatsby who was breathless, who was, somehow, betrayed.
 Her porch was bright with the bought luxury of star-shine; the wicker of the settee squeaked fashionably as she turned toward him and he kissed her curious and lovely mouth.
 She had caught a cold, and it made her voice huskier and more charming than ever, and Gatsby was overwhelmingly aware of the youth and mystery that wealth imprisons and preserves, of the freshness of many clothes, and of Daisy, gleaming like silver, safe and proud above the hot struggles of the poor.
-(157)

 What are the last words Nick says to Gatsby?
 (162) Why does it make Gatsby so happy?